 'Social distancing' in the spectacular wilds of western Mongolia; carefree times indeed, but when can we reasonably expect them to return?

-As such, we have recently revised our selection of small group expeditions and rescheduled the bulk of them to 2021.
+As such, we have recently revised our selection of small group expeditions and rescheduled the bulk of them to 2021 (although in truth it will probably not be practically possible to run a trip until, fingers crossed, our planned expedition to eastern Tibet in June).
 These rescheduled expeditions are open to all, and we will take deposits up front as usual.
 However, in the event that any expedition is unable to run, then they will be postponed, and your deposits transferred in full to the newly rescheduled trip without penalty.
 If there are mitigating circumstances that ultimately preclude your participation in the postponed trip in question, then we will fully credit your deposit against any other future trip, in perpetuity.
 The same flexible terms also apply to our custom-designed private trips.

 For the forseeable future, we will also be limiting our expedition group sizes to just 5 guests and introduce even stricter hygiene procedures for all crew and equipment.
 For private groups and families, maximum group sizes will understandably be more flexible.
-However, until such time (in the not too distant future we hope) as there is a treatment readily available for Covid-19, or much better still, a vaccine, we understand that for most clients, careful consideration will be given to just how the emergence of the virus will impact their adventure travel planning over the next few months, and perhaps even years.
+However, until such time as vaccines are widely available, we understand that most clients will continue to give careful consideration to the ongoing impact of the virus on their adventure travel plans over the next few months, and perhaps even years.

 So to try and help with those deliberations, I thought it may be useful to collate some of my thoughts on the matter, prompted in part by questions I have been posed by our clients over the last few months.
 So, by referencing the main substance of those queries as a rough template - here goes.

 So, should I be planning an adventure any time soon?